cyriaquebrousse/ada-project/README.md

  - Explore, analyse and process the Swiss public transport network data from [GTFS-CH](http://gtfs.geops.ch/).
  - Build a graph with a bearable memory footprint (to be stored in memory).
  - Handle minimum shortest paths queries in a computational efficient way.
- - Visualize the results using a custom visualization tool (isochone maps).
+ - Visualize the results using a custom visualization tool (isochrone maps).

 ## Getting started
 First, install Django with `pip install django`.
 Make sure your PATH is in order.<br>
 Place yourself in the root of the repository, and execute `python manage.py runserver`.<br>
-You can then access [http://localhost:8000](http://localhost:8000).
+You can then access [http://localhost:8000/isochrone/home](http://localhost:8000/isochrone/home).